smrg-uob/Dream3d2Abaqus/README.md

 Centroid information will be stored in the csv file, while node/element/orientation information is stored in the *.vox* file created using the filter *Export Los Alamos FFT File*
 ## Required informtion for Matlab function
-To use the Matlab function, the *xslx* file included here should be updated with the material parameters in the sheet  in the order corresponding to that provided in the pdf found [here](http://www.columbia.edu/~jk2079/Kysar_Research_Laboratory/Single_Crystal_UMAT.html).
+To use the Matlab function, the *xlsx* file included here should be updated with the material parameters in the sheet (with the corresponding name) in the order provided in the pdf found [here](http://www.columbia.edu/~jk2079/Kysar_Research_Laboratory/Single_Crystal_UMAT.html).

+The location of the centroid of each grain can be extracted from the generated *csv* file.
+These values should be transferred to the *orientiation* sheet in the *xlsx* file (inputfile_info)
+## Running the MATLAB function
+To run the function, download all the files contained here and run from the command prompt using the following command:
+*dream2abq('nameofvoxfile.vox','nameofinputfile.inp')*
+where:
+* nameofvoxfile = name of the vox file included in the same directly and which is exporting using the *Export Los Alamos FFT File* filter
+* nameofinpfule = is the name of the Abaqus input file you would like to create